janydoe/d2-docs/docs/tour/design.md

 opinionated on what a good default should be.
 For example, D2 ships with a default theme.
 Instead of keeping things open-ended with monochrome shapes, pleasant colors are the default.

+## No prescribed paradigms

+If you want to do UML, C4, BPMN, or any other system or paradigm of diagramming, you should be able to.
+But, D2 does not prescribe to any one true way.
+A square is just a square in D2, but you can call it a use case, node, component -- whatever you want it to be.